aharring83/Bacterial-Genomics-Workshop/README.md

 ```

 Now we are readying to do some bioinformatics!!!

 We are going to participate in a Legionella surveillance study.
-A small outbreak of Legionnaires' disease has been confirmed by the Southern Nevada Health District and efforts are ongoing to track and contain the outbreak.
-Legionnaire's disease is a bacterial respiratory disease with flu-like sympthoms caused by _Legionella pneumonphila_, and is transmitted through the inhalation of contaminated water droplets. _Legionella pneumonphila_ is ubiquitous in the environmental waters and colonize municipal water pipes which supply water to residential and commercial buildings.
+The Southern Nevada Health District and Southern Nevada Water Authority routinely perform surveillance of water in order to ensure the safety of public health.
+Legionnaire's disease is a bacterial respiratory disease with flu-like sympthoms caused by _Legionella pneumonphila_, and infects people through the inhalation of contaminated water droplets. _Legionella pneumonphila_ is ubiquitous in environmental waters and normal flora found in municipal water pipes.
 We are going to be analyzing a subset of building water samples collected throughout Las Vegas Valley and compare them to a strain linked to an ongoing outbreak in Los Angeles County.

 ![](https://i.postimg.cc/1zdPgHjQ/How-Legionella-Affects-Building-Water-Systems-and-People.png)